-- TYPE S tweets where sender's birthdays were disclosed by themselves, - TYPE R tweets where receiver's birthdays were revealed by senders, and - TYPE N tweets where no one's birthdays were revealed.
+- TYPE S tweets where senders' birthdays were disclosed by themselves, - TYPE R tweets where receivers' birthdays were revealed by senders, and - TYPE N tweets where no one's birthdays were revealed.

-Table III shows the classification result.
-As shown in Table III, there were 294 tweets revealing senders' or receivers' birthdays.
-Furthermore, the number of tweets revealing receivers' birthdays (211 tweets) was more than twice the number of tweets revealing senders' birthdays (83 tweets).
+Table I shows the classification result of the 1,000 Japanese tweets.
+We corrected the classification result reported in our previous study [1].
+Especially, we carefully classified replies submitted to user accounts that were not open to the public.
+In our previous study [1], all the replies submitted to closed user accounts were classified into TYPE N. However, in this study, replies disclosing senders' birthdays and receivers' birthdays are classified into TYPE S and TYPE R, respectively, although they were submitted to closed user accounts.
+As shown in Table I, there were 326 tweets revealing senders' or receivers' birthdays.
+Furthermore, the number of tweets revealing receivers' birthdays (234 tweets) was more than twice the number of tweets revealing senders' birthdays (92 tweets).
 In this study, a tweet where someone's birthday was revealed but could not be linked to a specific Twitter account was classified into TYPE N: tweets where no one's birthdays were revealed.
 For example, the birthdays of oniichan (brother) in (exp 7) and Chihiro Iwasaki in (exp 8) were revealed but could not be linked to their Twitter accounts.
 As a result, in this study, these tweets were classified into TYPE N.